 10 Travel Trips

-1. Throw an empty plastic grocery bag in the pocket of your suitcase.
+1. Throw an empty grocery bag in the pocket of your suitcase.
 You’ll be able to pack wet swimsuits, sandy flipflops, dirty clothes, loose shampoo bottles, or any other damp emergencies without messing up the rest of your items.

 2. When exploring a new city on foot, upon exiting your hotel turn around and see what your hotel looks like and note any landmarks that you’d be approaching from the other side.
 Your mind can play tricks on you and get you lost if you don’t have any visual references.